jihuCh/MyDailyPlastic2/content/pages/upcycling.md

 ---
 **Upcycling** is the process of transforming used products, waste materials, useless, or unwanted products into new materials or products perceived to be of greater quality, such as artistic value or environmental value.

+**Benefits:**
-**Benefits**: is the process of transforming used products, waste materials, useless, or unwanted products into new materials or products perceived to be of greater quality, such as artistic value or environmental value.
+is the process of transforming used products, waste materials, useless, or unwanted products into new materials or products perceived to be of greater quality, such as artistic value or environmental value.

 #### This is an H4